903 RESNET Oversight of Quality Assurance Process

 903.1.2.5.6 To the extent RESNET makes any requested information public; it will do so only in an aggregated form

-903.1.3 RESNET Disciplinary Actions Against A Rating Quality Assurance Provider
+903.1.3 RESNET Disciplinary Actions Against a Rating Quality Assurance Provider

 RESNET shall comply with the following due process procedures in considering any probation, suspension or revocation actions against an accredited Rating Quality Assurance Provider.